 Franklin County Blueways are an exciting way for beginners and experts to experience the beauty of nature in Virginia’s Blue Ridge Mountains.
-The county features three rivers, each with their own unique traits and beauty.
+The county features four rivers, each with their own unique traits and beauty.

 The Pigg River Blueway is a relaxing 8-mile float which takes you through some of Franklin County’s beautiful wooded landscapes and farmlands.
 The float takes about four to five hours to complete, making it the perfect river activity.
 The historic waterway from Waid Recreation Area to Lynch Riverside Park was a transportation lane for Franklin County’s iron industry in the 18th century.

 The Pigg River is also home to the annual Pigg River Ramble, part of Ramble Weekend held in May.

 The Blackwater Blueway offers a pleasant 8-mile float from Brubaker Park (Intersection of Coles Creek Road and Hickman Road) to the intersection of Jamestown Road and Blue Bend Road, and a 34-mile float from Brubaker Park to Smith Mountain Lake.
 From the Blue Ridge to the lake, this float offers excellent opportunities to view wildlife, drift, fish and swim while enjoying the beauty of Franklin County.

 The Blackwater River is home to the annual Blackwater Blackout and Breakfast on the Blackwater, both part of Ramble Weekend held in May.

 The Philpott Lake Blueway is a system of water trails easily accessible from surrounding parks, boat launches and campgrounds with put-in location in Franklin, Henry and Patrick Counties.